DCC-EX/dcc-ex.github.io/docs/trackmanager/index.md

 We do not support Zero stretching / zero stretch address function, found on Digitrax and Lenz command Stations.
 See the
-\'`reference/hardware/dcc-vs-dc:this is not zero stretching`{.interpreted-text
-role="ref"}\' section for more information.
+\'`reference/hardware/dcc-vs-dc:this is not zero stretching`\' section for more information.
 :::

 Place any analogue DC loco/engine on a TrackManager DC assigned track